Europe prepares to lift lockdowns as coronavirus cases slow

 Europe has been one of the hardest-hit regions in the world, seeing the number of cases nearly double in the past 10 days with a cumulative death toll surpassing 80,000.

-"There is no fast way back to normal," said Hans Kluge, director for the WHO's European region, at a press conference Thursday.
+"There is no fast way back to normal," Hans Kluge, director for the WHO's European Region, said at a press conference Thursday.
 "It is imperative that we do not let down our guard.”

 After four weeks of a nationwide lockdown, German Chancellor Angela Merkel said some restrictions could be lifted as early as Monday.
 Stores up to 8,611 square feet in size would be allowed to reopen but with strict protocols around hygiene and social distancing to prevent long lineups on streets.